Inference for high-dimensional instrumental variables regression: Materials required for Section

 Condition~\ref{gr:cc} is a prerequisite for the bounds on the first- and second-stage estimation errors; we discuss the feasibility of these assumptions in Section~\ref{second}.
 Condition~\ref{gr:satunea} is required for asymptotic control of the remainder terms and is comparable to typical growth rates required for Lasso consistency.
 Condition~\ref{gr:uni} is required to control~$\rth_j-\rt_j$ under~$\ell_\infty$ and~$\ell_1$ norms as discussed in Section~\ref{ss:inverse}.
 Condition~\ref{gr:feas} is a high-level requirement for asymptotic negligibility of the remainder terms~$\rem_\ell$; it can be obtained as a consequence of specific model assumptions as in Lemma~\ref{feassgg}.
 Condition~\ref{gr:zzn} is similarly a high-level condition required for asymptotic negligibility of the remainder terms: it ensures that the empirical quantity~$\maxzzn=\|\dZ^\top\dZ/\n\|_\infty$ behaves in probability as of constant order.
 It can be derived as a consequence of the standard requirement that the minimal and maximal eigenvalues of~$\rSz$ be bounded away from zero and infinity uniformly in $\n$ if~$\|\rSzh-\rSz\|_\infty=o_{\Prb}(1)$; the latter condition can in turn be derived from distributional assumptions on the~$\dz_i$ using the tools of, say, \cite{V12}.
-Condition~\ref{gr:growthg} lists the model parameter growth conditions required for asymptotic negligibility of the remainder terms under the sub-Gaussian noise regime of Assumption~\ref{assu:subgaussian}; these conditions should be compared with the requirement~$s\log p / \sqrt{n}=o(1)$ in~\cite{JM14, vdGetal14} for negligibility of the single remainder term that occurs under the ordinary linear model.
+Condition~\ref{gr:growthg} lists the model parameter growth conditions required for asymptotic negligibility of the remainder terms under the sub-Gaussian noise regime of Assumption~\ref{assu:subgaussian}.
+We can compare these conditions with the requirement~$s\log p / \sqrt{n}=o(1)$ in~\cite{JM14, vdGetal14} for negligibility of the single remainder term that occurs under the ordinary linear model.
+The conditions on the sparsity here are generally similar to those of the ordinary linear model, yet slightly more strict when comparing the powers at which the sparsity factors enter.
+It is not clear if our conditions can be relaxed further, or whether there are more fundamental reasons for the differences.